Spaqin/spaq-in/src/posts/ancient-mirrorless-fight.md

 Now I have two of these early mirrorless cameras - the Fuji X-Pro1 and Oly PEN E-PL2.
 One represents the high end, the other - mid-low.
 How do they compare?
 Are they still usable in $current_year?

+Of course it doesn't make sense, they're differently priced, but who cares?

 # Fujifilm X-Noob1

 By a stroke of luck, I got my hands on an X-Pro1 a while ago.
 I used it as a secondary camera to my X-S10, thanks to the same lens mount, for gigs, or when I felt like using it, for a different experience.